 Enter your email address to get your FREE digraph posters and recording sheet.

 Make flip cards

 Another idea is to put the mini posters on a ring.
-That way I can just take out that ring of posters of whatever blend, digraph, vowel group, or dipthong we are working on and put on the table along with a recording sheet.
+That way I can just take out that ring of posters of whatever blend, digraph, vowel group, or diphthong we are working on and put on the table along with a recording sheet.

 Phonics posters can also be used in the children’s notepads.
-I like to print them out in grey scale to save on ink costs.
+I like to print them out in gray scale to save on ink costs.
 They can write the words out for spelling practice, write definitions for each word, use the words in a sentence, rainbow write the words, write and stamp, add more words to the charts or simply use them for reference.

 Grab your pack of phonics posters plus recording sheets